risgk/digital-synth-pra32-u/README.md

 ### USB MIDI In

-- **NOTE**: Select USB Stack "Adafruit TinuUSB" in the Arduino IDE "Tools" menu
+- **NOTE**: Select USB Stack: "Adafruit TinuUSB" in the Arduino IDE "Tools" menu
 - MIDI Device Name: "Pico"
 - Serial MIDI (31.25 kbps or 38.4 kbps) can also be used instead of USB MIDI
     - Comment out `#define USE_USB_MIDI` and uncomment out `//#define USE_SERIAL1_MIDI` in `"Digital-Synth-PRA32-U.ino"`